 When you have a handful of volunteers, it’s fine to be informal.
 But volunteer management is part art, part science.
 It’s a difficult job … and an important one.
 Because your volunteers not only help you run your nonprofit, they are your biggest supporters.
 So as you grow your volunteer base, it’s essential to have an organized system for recruiting and managing your volunteers.

 Recruiting volunteers is usually more complicated than saying, “Hey, can you help our nonprofit with something?”
 Not all volunteers are cut out for every job.
-For instance, if your food bank needs help sorting through donations from a local canned food drive, you’ll need volunteers who can lift 50lbs or more and are comfortable standing for long periods of time.
+For instance, if your food bank needs help sorting through donations from a local canned food drive, you’ll need volunteers who can lift 50 lbs or more and are comfortable standing for long periods of time.
 If you need volunteer social media coordinators, you’ll want to make sure your candidates know their way around Facebook and Twitter.
 And if you’re recruiting front desk greeters, you’ll want to find volunteers with customer service experience.
 Oh, and you’ll probably need your volunteers to sign some legal paperwork before they get started.

 Having a formal process in place for recruiting volunteers helps your nonprofit match volunteers with the duties best suited to their interests and skillset.
 It’ll also help you get waivers and agreements signed.

 Managing volunteers is not unlike managing paid staff.
 It’s important to set expectations, make sure volunteers understand their duties, complete training, follow safety procedures, and show up for their shifts.
 Volunteer management sometimes also includes discipline and even termination for volunteers who just aren’t working out.
 The biggest difference between volunteers and paid staff is that volunteers are often donors, so volunteer management requires a delicate balance of donor relations and management skills.
+Setting up monthly, quarterly, or annual check-ins is a great way to keep an open line of communication between you and your volunteers.

 When you start utilizing volunteers at your nonprofit, you will probably focus on filling necessary positions as they arise.
-And that’s what the Calls to Action tool is great for!
+And that’s why the Mightycause Opportunities tool is great for!
 As your volunteer base grows, you will need to focus more on cultivating meaningful relationships with your volunteers and helping them grow.
 Like staff, you’ll get to know their interests, their talents, and their passions.
 You’ll be able to incorporate them into more aspects of your nonprofit, and perhaps even find that they can help your nonprofit in ways you didn’t even think of back when you were starting out!
 Many nonprofits develop a formal process for developing volunteers and helping them move up the ranks with training workshops, one-on-one education, and even mentorship programs.

-Calls to Action can help your nonprofit regardless of where your nonprofit is in the process of growing your volunteer force!
+The Opportunities tool can help your nonprofit regardless of where your nonprofit is in the process of growing your volunteer force!

 From Donor to Volunteer